SDyChristian/RobotSimControl_project/README.md

-# Robot Kinematics in Python
+# 🤖 Robot Simulation and Control Library

-This project implements a modular and extensible framework for computing the forward kinematics of a serial robot using Python and NumPy.
+This project provides a **modular, extensible, and fully numerical framework** for simulating and controlling serial robotic manipulators using **Python** and **NumPy**.

-It is structured using object-oriented programming and designed for future extensions such as control, dynamics, or simulation tools.
+Designed with object-oriented principles, this library enables you to implement essential robotic algorithms without relying on symbolic computation or external simulation platforms.
+It is intended for both educational and research purposes, offering a solid base for extensions into advanced modeling and control.

+---

-## 📌 Features
+## 🚀 Features

-- Forward kinematics based on homogeneous transformation matrices
+- ✅ **Forward Kinematics** using homogeneous transformation matrices
+- ✅ **Geometric and Analytic Jacobian** computation
+- ✅ **Inverse Dynamics** with the recursive Newton–Euler algorithm
-- Skew-symmetric matrix utility for rotation computations
+- ✅ **Skew-symmetric matrix utilities** for efficient rotation computations
-- Modular structure (separated into config, models, kinematics, and utilities)
+- ✅ **Modular architecture**: clear separation between configuration, models, kinematics, dynamics, and utilities
+- ✅ **Fully numerical**: no symbolic algebra or external tool dependencies
-- Easily extendable for dynamic modeling or control algorithms
+- ✅ **Easily extendable** for dynamic modeling, trajectory planning, or advanced control schemes

+---

 ## 🔧 Requirements